-Sophie’s Table is a result of earnest conversations held independently with several male-identified preachers.
-These men said they would value a forum where male preachers could learn together about issues confronting the women they pastor.
-These brothers said that they wanted that conversation to be among female preachers.
-The title, “Sophie’s Table: Conversations Among Siblings,” is a nod toward strong, female wisdom traditions, to which men have been called as far back as Proverbs.
-We chose “siblings” to signify all genders and gender nonconforming persons are welcome in the conversation.
+Sophie’s Table is a result of earnest conversations with several preaching men that saw the deep value in a forum where preaching men could learn together about issues confronting the women they pastor.
+These brothers said that they wanted that conversation to be among their women colleagues.
+Thus, Sophie’s Table was born.
+The title, “Sophie’s Table: A Conversation Among Siblings” is a nod toward strong wisdom traditions, which people have been called to as far back as Proverbs.
+We chose siblings to signify all genders and persons are welcome in the conversation.

 Themes for Sophie’s Table focus on amplifying voices of people of marginalized genders, women, and children and dealing radically with the perpetuation of patriarchy, misogyny, and toxic masculinity in the church.
 Participants are encouraged to embrace Womanist wisdom and process subtle structures of power that impede paths to true liberation.

 If you’d like to partner with WomanPreach!
 Inc. to host a Sophie’s Table, contact us at firstname.lastname@example.org or 740-500-4187.